Mittenss2010/PythonPractice/README.md

 # python_learning
-record some tesy in learning python
+record some practice in learning python record some tools in pro